AY1920S2-CS2113T-T12-3/OrgaNice-User-Guide/README.md

 `event Team Meeting /d 2020-06-06 /s 09:00 /e 12:00 /p 3`

 #### Expected outcome:
-The Deadline task would be added to the list.
+The event task would be added to the list.
 Upon success a response similar to the following one would appear:

     ________________________________________________________________________________________________